qbittorrent/qBittorrent/doc/qbittorrent.1.md

 `--profile=`_PATH_

 :    Store configuration _FILES_ in _PATH_.
-Similarly to **`--configuration`**, this option can be used to run multiple separate instances of qBittorrent at the same time without conflitcts (the same caveats about listening port conflicts and other potential unavoidable conflicts apply).
+Similarly to **`--configuration`**, this option makes it possible to save and use different configurations, and can be leveraged to run multiple separate instances of qBittorrent at the same time without conflitcts (the same caveats about listening port conflicts and other potential unavoidable conflicts apply).

     The difference is that configuration files are all stored together under the specified configuration _PATH_, instead of scattered under a separate directory hierarchy in the system's configuration directories (see the _FILES_ section for more information).